Motofomo is a home for our shared motorcycle obsession.

 I’m a Persian-background British/Australian, but left Australia early in my career, most of which has been between the US, Europe, China, and Southeast Asia.
 I speak ten languages (and counting), most of which I taught myself out of books, a lot of travel (I’ve spent months to years in over 20 countries in every continent… ok not Antarctica), and bloody-mindedness.

-I graduated from both Engineering and Law at one of Australia’s best universities and threw away that knowledge to become a slide-making corporate drone for a few years.
-After that, I escaped to the world of high tech to help other people make money and also to write about motorcycles whenever I can.
+I graduated with a Bachelors of Engineering and a Bachelors of Law at one of Australia’s best universities and threw away that knowledge to become a slide-making corporate drone for a few years.
+After that, I escaped to the tech sector to help other people make money and also to write about motorcycles whenever I could.

 You can find my writing on operations and high tech (and a few old articles on motorcycles) on hooshmand.net, and read my guides to world travel and languages on discoverdiscomfort.com.